AN INSPIRATIONAL JOURNEY IN THE FOOTSTEPS OF OUR ANCESTORS

 Tolerance, perseverance, self-awareness, and cultural respect are themes discussed in the Wellness Component.
 These become more highly relevant as the event brings women from multiple nationalities together.
 The journey provides an open forum for the women to discuss culture, values, and traditions and to learn from each other without judgment.
-Through it, they discover there is more that unites than separates them.
+Through it, they discover more that unites them than separates them.